 How to make it

-Peri-peri sauce is super easy to make and can be put on anything.
+This sauce is super easy to make.

 You can see from the photo above that it won’t be perfectly smooth but a little chunk is fine.
 Next, drizzle in the olive oil a tablespoon at a time while the motor is running.